Google Is Latest Company To Ditch Headphone Jack In Its Newest Smartphones - Slashdot

 Re: (Score:2)

+You may be right, but for some if they can’t be sure then they want to be close enough to the original.
+At that point if the audio sounds shoddy then you can hardly blame the compression.

+At the same time 160 albums is not a bad number of albums on a device.
+Many people don’t have near that number in their main collection.
+So, hardly an argument for external storage and if it is, well there other devices and at different price points.

-Not the market leader (Score:3)
+Not the market leader (Score:5, Insightful)

+USB 3 is still serial, it has separate transmit and receive signals, like old fashion serial protocols like RS-232 and RS-422

+I know this is blatantly off topic and I'm just feeding a troll but I've been hooked and can't let go.

 And the loser is...
 (Score:2)